 Side Projects

-- I'm biased as I've done these a lot, but I do legitimately think these can help here.
+- I'm biased as I've done these a lot, but I do legitimately think these can help here, especially if you deeply care about quality.

 - However, side projects, almost by definition, won't have scale as they're likely going to small (unless you get really lucky and build a side project that gets 1 million+ users).
 This makes it harder to get practical experience in the fields you mentioned.

-- That being said, I do see some clear examples of working with the example topics.
+- I do see some clear examples of working with the example topics.
 It's going to be a more "local" instance of doing these (so it's not really what you're looking for), but I feel like it helps.
-Here are the examples, tied to mobile apps as mobile is effectively built into my DNA:
+Here are some examples, which are tied to mobile apps as mobile is effectively built into my DNA:

 - Parallel processing & concurrency: If you build a music player app, there will be some flow to import many mp3 files into your library.
 You can use multi-threading to process these files in parallel as opposed to having just 1 thread bring in all 5,000 songs or whatever.
 This is a nice challenge as you figure out how to write properly to the DB without corrupting/overwriting data, dividing up the work cleanly without duplication, etc.